florisvanvugt/teensytap/readme.md

 Had trouble getting sound output.
 I think the issue is the Teensy is simply not interfacing with the audio board at all.
 This may be because I had not soldered it.
 This seems a good explanation of the soldering [here](https://www.youtube.com/watch?v=37mW1i_oEpA).

+## 1 Oct 2017

+Soldering Teensy & Audio board together.
+Checking for short circuits suggests all is well except perhaps the 3.3V pin making contact with the adjacent Teensy pin 23?

+Success!
+Now the SamplePlayer sketch actually works!
+Yippie.

+By the way, I like this wav2sketch thing that allows you to convert a wav file into a C-header that you can compile directly into your program (no need for SD).
+It just sounds like that can be a faster way.

+## 2 Oct 2017

+Also soldered connectors for the FSR on to the Teensy.
+I had to move from A0 for reading the FSR voltage to A3 because A0 was in use.
+First I didn't get a good reading (just oscillating values), which was fixed when I resoldered the connector.

 # TODO

 - [ ] Deal with timer overflows (can we set the timer to zero manually?)